cstjean/JukitLearnBase.jl/README.md

 end
 ```

-You can try it out with `ScikitLearn.CrossValidation.cross_val_score`
+You can try it out with `ScikitLearn.CrossValidation.cross_val_score`.
+Models
+with more complex hyperparameter specifications should implement `clone`,
+`get_params` and `set_params!` explicitly instead of calling
+`declare_hyperparameters`.

 Notes:

-- If your model performs unsupervised learning, implement `transform` instead of
+- If the model performs unsupervised learning, implement `transform` instead of
 `predict`.
-- If your model is already coded up and the type does not contain
+- If the model is already coded up and the type does not contain
-hyperparameters (eg. if it follows the StatsBase interface), you can create a
+hyperparameters (eg. if it follows the StatsBase interface, or if you're
+implementing the interface for someone else's library), you can create a new
-new type that contains the old one:
+type that contains the old one:

 ```julia
 type SkNaiveBayes  # prefix the name with Sk